-On discharge home: the majority of patients should be prescribed regular ongoing ICS treatment since the occurrence of a severe exacerbation is a risk factor for future exacerbations (Evidence B) (Box 2-2, p.29), and ICS-containing medications significantly reduce the risk of asthma-related death or hospitalization 164 (Evidence A).
+On discharge home: the majority of patients should be prescribed regular ongoing ICS treatment since the occurrence of a severe exacerbation is a risk factor for future exacerbations (Evidence B) (Box 2-2, p.29), and ICS-containing medications significantly reduce the risk of asthma-related death or hospitalization (Evidence A).
 For short-term outcomes such as relapse requiring admission, symptoms, and quality of life, a systematic review found no significant differences when ICS were added to systemic corticosteroids after discharge.
-420 There was some evidence, however, that post-discharge ICS were as effective as systemic corticosteroids for milder exacerbations, but the confidence limits were wide.
-420 (Evidence B).
-Cost may be a significant factor for patients in the use of high-dose ICS, and further studies are required to establish their role.
-420
+(Evidence B) (Evidence